Types of Degrees Culinary Arts Majors Are Getting

 |Hispanic or Latino||3|

-Americans aren’t the only ones with an interest in Culinary Arts.
+Students from other countries are interested in Culinary Arts, too.
 About 3.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea